vsergeev/tinytaptunnel/README.md

 	$ sudo ifconfig tap0 10.1.2.4
 	$ sudo route add 192.168.1.0/24 via 10.1.2.3 dev tap0

-Now peer 2 should be able to connect to hosts in peer 1's 192.168.1.0/24 subnet via the route through peer 1 at 10.1.2.3.
+Now peer 2 should be able to communicate with hosts in peer 1's 192.168.1.0/24 subnet via the route through peer 1 at 10.1.2.3.
+Peer 1 will translate / masquerade the source address to make the connections on behalf of peer 2.

 Limitations of tinytaptunnel
 ----------------------------

 In encrypted mode, tinytaptunnel can impose significant delays due to the per-frame encryption / decryption.
-Delays of 4x compared to plaintext mode have been observed.
-Also, due to the size overhead of the RSA encrypted AES key and IV, the tap interface provided by tinytaptunnel will have a limited MTU of around 1200 on IPv4.
+Also, due to the size overhead of the RSA encapsulated AES key and IV, the tap interface provided by tinytaptunnel in encrypted mode will have a limited MTU of around 1200 on IPv4.
 This can lead to additional performance loss due to packet fragmentation.

 Closing Remarks
 ---------------